 Tips for Planning for Retirement

 - Start early.
 The sooner start contributing to your 401(k) or IRA, the sooner you’ll start accruing compound interest.
 A 401(k) is an especially good retirement account option if your employer offers a match.
 Make sure you’re taking full advantage.

 - Don’t forget to factor Social Security benefits into your savings total.
-Use SmartAsset’s Social Security calculator to determine how much you’ll receive in annual Social Security payments starting at the age of 66.
+Use SmartAsset’s Social Security calculator to determine how much you’ll receive.

 - Consult an expert.
 According to industry experts, people who work with financial advisors are twice as likely to on pace to meet their retirement goals.
 SmartAsset’s financial advisor matching tool can pair you up with nearby financial advisors who suit your needs.
 First you’ll answer a series of questions about your situation and goals.
-Then the program will narrow down your options from thousands of advisors to up to three registered investment advisors who suit your needs.
-You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
-This allows you to find a good fit while the program does much of the hard work for you.
+Then, the program will narrow down your options from thousands of advisors to up to three registered investment advisors who suit your needs.

 Photo credit: ©iStock.com/JohnnyGreig, ©iStock.com/aldomurillo, ©iStock.com/SilviaJansen